1. Steps to Pay Income Tax Due

 |On or before 15th December||Up to 75% of tax|

 |On or before 15th March||Up to 100% of tax|

-Sometimes you may have to make an income tax payment to comply with an income tax demand notice.
-If you agree with the assessing officer and are ready to pay the demand, such income tax can also be paid online which is otherwise called tax on regular assessment.
+Sometimes, you may have to make an income tax payment to comply with an income tax demand notice.
+If you agree with the assessing officer and are ready to pay the demand, such income tax can also be paid online which is otherwise called the tax on regular assessment.

 What is included in my total tax payable during a year?You arrive at your income taxes due by totalling all your income, availing all applicable deductions, determining your taxable income and then calculating your taxes at rates applicable to the income slab you fall under.
 As a next step, if your income falls between Rs 50 lakhs and Rs 1 crore, a surcharge of 10% would apply and if your income exceeds Rs 1 crore, a surcharge of 15% would apply on taxes due.
 Further, 4% of taxes due (plus surcharge if any) will have to be added by way of health and education cess.
 If your income during a year is less than Rs 3.5 lakhs, you are eligible to claim a rebate under Section 87A upto Rs 2,500 or taxes due, whichever is lower.